Page Load Time Troubleshooting

 - Check the page size: Heavy pages will load slowly.
 If you have QueryBuilder enabled for your account, check to see if the slow loading pages have a hefty byte size.

-If these steps do not help you isolate the problem, contact your Data Governance Consultant for more in-depth troubleshooting.
+If these steps do not help you isolate the problem, contact your Customer Success Manager for more in-depth troubleshooting.

 * Optimize Performance For Global And Mobile eCommerce, March 2016, Forrester